Introduction and definition

 FIDIC 1999 Silver Book (Clause 5.1) requires the Contractor to scrutinize the Employer’s Requirements prior to the bid submittal.
 The Employer shall not be responsible for any error, inaccuracy or omission of any kind in the Employer’s Requirements except for data and information which are stated as immutable or the responsibility of the Employer and also except for data and information which cannot be verified by the Contractor.
 Having some data on which the Contractor may rely (reliance data) is therefore good industry practice and in line with the contract standards.

-The difficulty starts when we want to precisely identify the “reliance data”, “baseline data”, “rely upon data” or whatever word is defined in the contract to introduce the same concept.
+The difficulty starts when we want to precisely identify the “reliance data”, “baseline data”, “rely on data” or whatever word is defined in the contract to introduce the same concept.
 The data is usually parked in an appendix containing a limited list of data for which the Employer takes responsibility.

 During those long contract negotiations, I had some thoughts about a structured approach to identifying reliance data.
 I came up with a “black box” concept: